 What Are Whales Doing With Lam Research

-A whale with a lot of money to spend has taken a noticeably bullish stance on Lam Research.
+Someone with a lot of money to spend has taken a bearish stance on Lam Research (NASDAQ:LRCX).

-Looking at options history for Lam Research (NASDAQ:LRCX) we detected 14 strange trades.

 What's The Price Target?